Publications

 [9] Arteta, S.; Deegbey, M; Durand, N.; Kibbe, R; Floß, J.; Barth, A. T.; Jakubikova, E; Reiser, O; Muddiman, D.C.; Castellano, F.N.* “Mechanistic insights to visible-light induced ATRA reaction powered by the symbiotic relationship between Cu(II)/Cu(I) phenanthroline-based complexes” (Article ASAP, ACS Catalysis)

-Cu(I) platforms are ubiquitous in LMCT photocatalysis, but their utility in photochemical reactions is obfuscated by the influence of paramagnetic Cu(II).
-We establish a symbiotic photocycle that assigns the role of both oxidation states.
+Cu(I) platforms are ubiquitous in LMCT photocatalysis, but spectroscopic monitoring of their role in photochemical reactions is obscured by the paramagnetic influence of Cu(II).
+We establish a symbiotic photocycle that assigns the role of both oxidation states in Atom Transfer Radical Addition (ATRA) reactions.

 [8] A. T. Barth†, A. J. Pyrch†, C. T. McCormick, E. O. Danilov, F. N. Castellano* “Excited State Bond Homolysis of Vanadium(V) Photocatalysts for Alkoxy Radical Generation”.
 J. Phys.
 Chem.
 A 2024, 128, 36, 7609–7619.

-Vanadium(V) has received recent interest as a base-metal platform to degrade nonbiodegradable plastics.
-We interrogate the UV-activated intramolecular homolysis as an activation strategy for this desired reactivity.
+Vanadium(V) has recently attracted interest as a base-metal platform for valorizing nonbiodegradable plastics.
+We probe intramolecular homolysis as an activation strategy for this desired reactivity and identify wavelength-dependent features in the excited-state profile using ultrafast TA spectroscopy.

 [7] S. Sridhar, S. Khansari, S. O’Donnell, A. T. Barth, E. O. Danilov, F. N. Castellano, P. A. Maggard, D. B. Dougherty.* “Ligand Field Exciton Annihilation in Bulk CrCl₃” J. Chem.
 Phys.
 2024, 161, 114706.

-Chromium(III) molecules have emission originating from ligand-field excited states.
-In collaboration, we propose a ligand-field assignment for this emission band in solid-state materials.
+Chromium(III) molecules have persistent emission originating from ligand-field excited states.
+In collaboration with the Dougherty group (NCSU), we propose a ligand-field assignment for this emission band in solid-state materials.

 [6] A. T. Barth†, J. Fajardo Jr.†, W. Sattler, J. R. Winkler,* H. B. Gray,* “Electronic Structures and Photoredox Chemistry of Tungsten (0) Arylisocyanides.”
 Acc.
 Chem.
 Res.
 2023, 56, 14, 1978–1989.

-A review establishing low-valent tungsten(0) complexes as a new category of earth-abundant 5d photoredox catalysis, reflecting on initial observations on these molecules the Gray lab in the 1970s, and our efforts to repurpose these photostable complexes as photoredox catalysts today.
+We establish low-valent tungsten(0) complexes as a new category of earth-abundant 5d photoredox catalysis, reflecting on initial observations on these molecules the Gray lab in the 1970s, and our efforts to repurpose these materials as exceptionally photostable molecules for photoredox catalysis.

 [5] B. J. McNicholas,* C. Nie.; A. Jose, P. H. Oyala, M. K. Takase, L. M. Henling, A. T. Barth, A. Amaolo, R. G. Hadt, E. I. Solomon, J. R. Winkler, H. B. Gray,* E. Despagnet-Ayoub.* “Boronated Cyanometallates” Inorg.
 Chem.
 2023, 62 (7), 2959–2981.